TechTank/Browser-Cursor-Lock/README.md

-# Cursor Lock for Browser Games
+# Browser Cursor Lock

 A lightweight **AutoIt** tool that **confines the mouse cursor** to a game window inside a browser.
 This prevents accidental movement outside the game while allowing full control inside the client area.
-It will also prevent the dropdown X from displaying at the top of the screen.
+It will also prevent the dropdown X from displaying at the top of the screen, allowing you to keep full control over your games.

 ## Features
+✅ 🎮 **Automatically detects your browser-based games** ✅ 🔄 **Toggle cursor lock/unlock with a hotkey**
 ✅ 🔒 **Locks the cursor inside the game window**
-✅ 🎮 **Automatically detects browser-based games**
-✅ 🔄 **Toggle cursor lock/unlock with a hotkey**
-✅ 🖥️ **Handles window borders & DPI scaling correctly**
+✅ 🖥️ **Customizable browser and game settings**

 ## Requirements
 - Windows 7 / 10 / 11
 - AutoIt (for running the script directly)